Pinpoint tests — car equipped with OSC

 Yes

-For more information, refer to Symptom Diagnosis available in this section. to diagnose an overheating problem.
+For more information, refer to Symptom Diagnosis in this section to diagnose the overheating problem.

 No

 INSTALL a new TFT sensor.
-Check the correct operation of the system.
+Check that the system is working properly.

 STATES